FracFocus is the national hydraulic fracturing chemical registry.

 FracFocus is a dynamic website that will evolve and expand over time.
 We welcome your comments and suggestions regarding the site.
 You can submit a comment or suggestion regarding this website from the Ask a Question page.
 The chemical data presented on this site has been submitted on a voluntary or regulatory basis by the participating oil and gas companies listed on the Links page who have agreed to disclose the information in the public interest.
 We hope you will find this site useful and informative.

-1. Participating companies have agreed to post records of wells fractured after the later of the date they registered to participate or January 1, 2011.
-Over the first full year of operation from April 11, 2011 to April 11, 2012 the FracFocus system recorded over 15,000 disclosures from a total of 231 participating companies.
-During the same period the FracFocus website had been visited more than 210,000 by over 145,000 individuals.
+2. Participating companies have agreed to post records of wells fractured after the later of the date they registered to participate or January 1, 2011.
+Since FracFocus first went into operation on April 11, 2011 the FracFocus system has recorded over 80,000 disclosures from a total of more than 1000 participating companies.
+During the same period the FracFocus website had been visited more than 3/4 milion times.

 Click on the section you are interested in